cashtf/api-docs/README.md

-# Cash.tf API documentation
+# Prices.tf API documentation

-See the [wiki](https://github.com/cashtf/api-docs/wiki) for the documentation.
+See the [wiki](https://github.com/pricestf/api-docs/wiki) for the documentation.

 ## Issues

-If you experience issues, please [open an issue](https://github.com/cashtf/api-docs/issues/new).
+If you experience issues, please [open an issue](https://github.com/pricestf/api-docs/issues/new).